 Yes, you can apply based on your midterm grade unless otherwise stated on your program’s Program Entry page.
 If you don’t have your Grade 12 midterm grades, you can apply with your Grade 11 final report card and your confirmed Grade 12 timetable.
 See High School Applicants and Using Your Midterm Grades for details.

 We understand that many secondary and post-secondary schools have changed their teaching practices and moved to online delivery.
 We will continue to accept grades for online courses as shown on your transcript.
+If you are halfway through your online course, you may submit your midterm grade.

 We understand that many secondary and post-secondary schools have changed their grading practices.
 Normally, a “pass” grade meets a 50% grade entrance requirement but not higher.
 If a program entrance requirement is higher than 50% and your transcript shows a “pass”, please submit your grade history and a letter from your institution stating the change of grading practice with your application.
 We will do our best to grant you acceptance while ensuring you satisfy the entrance requirements to be successful in your program.